yairm210/Unciv/docs/Modders/uniques.md

 # Uniques
 Simple unique parameters are explained by mouseover.
 Complex parameters are explained in [Unique parameter types](../Unique-parameters)
 ## Triggerable uniques
+!!! note ""

+    Uniques that have immediate, one-time effects.
+These can be added to techs to trigger when researched, to policies to trigger when adpoted, to eras to trigger when reached, to buildings to trigger when built.
+Alternatively, you can add a TriggerCondition to them to make them into Global uniques that activate upon a specific event.They can also be added to units to grant them the ability to trigger this effect as an action, which can be modified with UnitActionModifier and UnitTriggerCondition conditionals.

 ??? example  "Free [unit] appears"
 	Example: "Free [Musketman] appears"